infinityplusb/Advanced-Lane-Finding/README.md

 #### ... and fit their positions with a polynomial?

-The fit_polynomial function is used to take the output from the windowing and using numpy, fit a polynomial to the points.
+The fit_polynomial function (lines #314 - #350) is used to take the output from the windowing and using numpy, fit a polynomial to the points.
 The function starts off with defining empty array as the left and right fit, which solved some issues, when there were no points recognised on one side or another and the fit function cannot run.

 ![warped bounding box filled][warp_filled]